KaishuoWang/Depression-Detection/README.md

 # Depression Detection

-This repository contains the code for [Detecting Signs of Depression from Social Media Text-LT-EDI@ACL 2022](https://competitions.codalab.org/competitions/36410)
+This repository is for [Detecting Signs of Depression from Social Media Text-LT-EDI@ACL 2022](https://competitions.codalab.org/competitions/36410)

 ## Generating emotion features using BERT model